When Must Exposure Control Plans Be Updated

 This one catches people off guard.

 You add a new service line.
-A department starts handling specimens differently.
+So naturally, a department starts handling specimens differently.
 Someone takes on a task they didn't do before — like cleaning contaminated equipment or handling regulated waste.

 Any time job duties shift in a way that creates new exposure risk or changes existing exposure, the plan needs updating.
 The exposure determination section specifically has to reflect current reality.

 Real example: a dental practice adds a new sedation protocol.
+That's a new task with occupational exposure.
 The assistant now handles IV lines and draws blood.
-Now, that's a new task with occupational exposure.
 The ECP needs to reflect that assistant's role, the specific procedures, and the controls in place.

 Don't wait for the annual review.
 Update it when the task changes.